upala-digital-identity/docs/source/whitepaper.rst

 The Protocol and the Universe
 =============================

 The main idea of the protocol is the notion of bot reward.
 It is an amount of money that any user can run away with.
 The money is collected by all participants.
 So everybody is incentivized to allow only trusted members.
 The bot reward is a **kind of stake**.
-Together with the number of users, it signals the quality of each participant.
+It signals the quality of a participant.

 Users join groups.
 Groups join larger groups (groups of groups).
 Larger groups join even larger groups.
 And so on.
 This creates a hierarchy with massive groups at the top and users at the bottom.
 DApps can request users' scores from any group.